oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 We are going to learn the following:
 * Exporting a domain partition from a Non-JRF domain dev_domain and importing it to a Restricted JRF domain base_domain.

 Note: To simplify import/export both domains contain Virtual Target with the same name.
 In our case, base_domain and dev_domain has VT-Medrec-1 as Virtual Target.
 It is possible to make import/export without that restriction.
-To import partition and bind it to virtual target of different name, you should modify settings inside associated “*-attributes.JSON� file
+To import partition and bind it to virtual target of different name, you should modify settings inside associated â€œ*-attributes.JSON file

 Please remember that Virtual Target may be assigned to the one and only one domain partition.
-This is why before importing please ensure that original domain partition dp1� was completely removed from domain configuration .
+This is why before importing please ensure that original domain partition dp1 was completely removed from domain configuration .

 ## Stop and remove domain partition dp1 from base_domain.
 1. In Fusion Middleware Control [http://localhost:7001/em]( http://localhost:7001/em) , Click on **WebLogic Domain -> Environment -> Domain Partition**.
 2. Check the **box** near **dp1** then click on **Control -> Stop->Force Stop Now**.
 On the Confirmation Screen Click on **OK**.
-Once you see the message ** “Partition state after the operation is SHUTDOWN** then click on **Close**.
+Once you see the message ** â€œPartition state after the operation is SHUTDOWN** then click on **Close**.
 3. Check the box near **dp1** and make it highlighted then click on **Delete**.
 In Delete Domain Partition Screen, click on OK.
 4. Go to Firefox and type the URL: [http://localhost:7101/dp1/medrec/](http://localhost:7101/dp1/medrec/)
 5. Confirm that page return **Error 404 Not Found**.